-This DIY is run in partnership with Artsadmin.Details of how to apply to participate in this DIY will be announced shortly…
+This DIY is run in partnership with Artsadmin.Applications for this DIY are now closed

 Leonie and Ishwari will be working to explore alternative processes of mapping time and landscape, moving away from ideas of linearity and colonial legacies of demarcation.
 Focussing on process rather than production, they will do this using plant-based darkroom printing, fermentation and chorus interventions.

 This DIY is run in partnership with Fermynwoods Contemporary Art.Applications for this DIY are now closed